TopHatCroat/blog/themes/mini/README.md

 - To enable KaTex globally set the parameter `math` to `true` in project’s configuration
 - To enable KaTex on a per page basis include the parameter `math` to `true` in content files

-### 3.5 Hidden Post Summary in Home Page
+### 3.5 Post Summary in Home Page

-To hidden post summary in home page, you could set `hiddenPostSummaryInHomePage` to `true`, default is `false`.
+Set `hiddenPostSummaryInHomePage` to `true` to show the first paragraph on the index page, default is `false`.

 For example:

 ```yaml
 hiddenPostSummaryInHomePage: true
 ```

+Alternatively, you can add a `description` in the Front Matter to provide bespoke summary.

 ## License